shopwp/documentation/docs/getting-started/displaying.md

 When products first load, a fresh request is made to the Shopify servers to fetch product info.
 The plugin then cache's this data to prevent additional network requests on consecutive page loads.

 However, this means that if you change your product information you'll need to manually flush the ShopWP cache.
-To do this, you can follow our [Clear Cache guide](/guides/clear-cache).